dotku/tech/readme.md

 3. Wordpress and Drupal
 	Since now, there are still many project based on those out of date system, well... gonna catch those two up a little bit later.
 Yep, the clients are always the god.
 We gonna serve them well.

+## Footer
+    I haven't think of what gonna write about over here, but you can checkout my old work at http://weijinglin.name/tech/